What is the definition of voluntary health insurance?

 Supplemental health insurance often is used as a gap insurance.
 However, that does not ensure that all procedures become covered nor that you will still retain out of pocket expense.

 What types of voluntary health insurance are available?

 General health insurance provided through work places, small business, and non-profit organizations leave consumers often paying for procedures that are not covered by an underlying policy.
 Nonetheless, you have options to opt into additional insurance on a voluntary basis.

 Cafeteria plans garnered from your job and policies through the Marketplace does not include, nor mandate, coverage for vision.
+Depending on where you live, you might be used to having an affordable or free policy available with your medical services, but it depends on your employer.
 Vision policies cover glasses, contacts, exams, and some procedures.
 Higher level voluntary vision insurance may even cover Lasik surgery and other operations that may arise.